Verifying JWTs

 property from the JWT header.

-If possible, we recommend using a library to handle these steps.
-For example, the following code sample demonstrates how to use the jwks-rsa
+If possible, we recommend using a library to handle these steps and wrapping the logic in a function that's compatible with all of Canva's JWTs.
+The following code sample demonstrates how to do this:

-An additional benefit of this library is that it caches the JSON file for the specified amount of time — in this case, 60 minutes.
+library caches the JSON file for the specified amount of time — in this case, 60 minutes.
 This means the app doesn't have to repeatedly download the file, which:

 - Improves the performance of the app